-Touching Base is honoured to have five eminent Australians as patrons.
+Touching Base is honoured to currently have four eminent Australians as patrons.

 They are two of Australia’s most well-known human rights campaigners,

 The Hon.
 Michael Kirby AC CMG and Eva Cox AO,

 esteemed academic researchers Professor Basil Donovan AO and

 The Hon.
 Michael Kirby AC CMG 2014 – present

 The Hon.
 Michael Kirby was a Commissioner of the United Nations Development Programme Global Commission on HIV and the Law (2011-12) and Commissioner of the United Nations AIDS/Lancet Commission on Sustainable Health (2013-14).
 Previously Australia’s longest serving High Court judge and more recently an internationally acclaimed human rights campaigner; in 2013, the United Nations Human Rights Council appointed Michael Kirby to chair a team investigating human rights abuses in North Korea.

 “If you deny sexual expression to human beings, cut them off from that aspect of their personalities and of their happiness, then you end up with a lot of very frustrated and very unhappy people.
 I applaud the work of Touching Base in facing up to reality, challenging the hypocrisy in society and its laws and recognising the needs of people to have opportunities for sexual expression, including people with disability.”
 The Hon.
 Michael Kirby AC CMG – Feb 2014